arXiv/arxiv-docs/help/prep.md

 -   In order to automate indexing and searching, it is required that authors to be listed in a canonical format.
 Names should be given in the order: Firstname Lastname or Firstname Middlename Lastname (where Lastname is your family name).
+Do not include honorifics, such as "Dr.", "Professor", etc.
 -   Include the names of *all authors* instead of truncating the list with "*et al.*".
 This is necessary to support search and indexing.
     Multiple author names should be separated with a comma,